 Seven Reasons You Should Be Working Out That Have Nothing to do with Losing Weight

-Sun Basket registered dietitian Lindsey Kane explains why a regular exercise routine is the right move for a better, longer life.
+Sun Basket's Director of Nutrition, Lindsey Kane explains why a regular exercise routine is the right move for a better, longer life.

 Plenty of people take up exercise in hopes of dropping a few pounds, but the benefits of working out go far beyond what can be measured on a scale.
 Physical activity makes your body stronger, your mind happier, and gives you increased energy, focus, and a more positive attitude.
 Regardless of whether you hit the track or a yoga mat, here are a few of the benefits of committing to a regular workout.

 A workout for your body is also a workout for your brain.
 Exercise improves memory and thinking skills by encouraging the body to produce chemicals that affect the growth of new blood vessels in the brain, and the overall health of new brain cells.
 Gym rats who exercise regularly may also benefit from an increase in the volume of the parts of their brains that control thinking and memory.

 That boost of feel-good endorphins after a great workout is the real deal.
 These beneficial chemicals provide an immediate mood-lifting effect, while also curbing the stress hormone cortisol and eliciting calming brain chemicals like serotonin and dopamine.
 As for more long-term mental health benefits, the American Journal of Psychiatry published a study that found that if all participants had engaged in a minimum of 1 hour of physical activity each week, 12 percent of cases of depression in the future could have been prevented.